How to measure the success of your email marketing campaigns

 Which metrics should you use?

 Using web analytics systems you should have access to a host of valuable information that can help you measure success.
+Most email and digital marketing platforms allow you to monitor, track, and report on your campaign results.
+We’re no different.
 Here are some of the most important:

 This is calculated by dividing the number of opened emails by the total number sent out (x100 for a percentage).
 It is a great indicator of how well your subject line is working and can offer insight into how your brand is perceived by recipients; however, the open rate does not tell the whole story – just because a lot of people opened an email does not make it successful.